mkelley/brew/README.md

 #### Mash

-Estimate wort gravity based on a grist of 10 lbs 2-row, 2 lbs Munich, and a post-boil gravity of 5.5 gal.
+Estimate wort gravity based on a grist of 10 lbs 2-row, 2 lbs Munich, and 5.0 gal in the primary.

 ```python
 >>> brew = Brew(Ingredients([Grain(PPG.AmericanTwoRow, 10), Grain(PPG.GermanMunich, 2)]), 5.5)